chromice/ae/README.md

 This project is born out of love and respect for PHP, a language of insanity, learning which helped me build beautiful things.
 This work stands on the shoulders of giants:

-- Respect to Rick Ellis for CodeIgniter and for shifting the perception of how big the framework should be and what it should do towards smaller and more focused.
+- Respect to Rick Ellis for CodeIgniter and for shifting the perception of how big the framework should be and what it should do, towards smaller and more focused respectively.

-- MODx community.
-MODx template syntax and architecture is even uglier than PHP's, but out of your love for the platform many great ideas were born.
+- Hat tip to MODx community.
+Your template syntax and architecture is even uglier than PHP's, but out of your love for the platform many great ideas were born.
 A few of those — expressed in slightly better PHP — found new home here; some inspired me to come up with better ones.

 - Wordpress project, which I've learned to love to hate as a developer, but respect as a user.